bufbuild-ru/docs/docs/bsr/admin/on-prem/observability/index.md

 ## Alerts

 Alerts are configured for every grouping on the dashboard in each deployed BSR cluster.
 Each grouping has an error budget based on an availability objective of 99.5% over the previous four weeks.
 An alert fires if a given method returns errors at a rate that threatens the 99.5% objective.
-There are two classes of alerts defined by how rapidly they notify of errors.**High priority alerts** respond swiftly, signalling immediate threats to the system.
-For these alerts to fire, 50% of the error budget must be consumed in the last hour and the method needs to have received at least 10 requests in that period.**Low priority alerts** are designed for longer durations, capturing potential issues without responding to minor fluctuations.
-For these alerts to fire, 10% of the error budget must be consumed in the last 24 hours and the method needs to have had at least 10 requests in that period.Simply put, if errors accumulate too quickly within the past one hour or 24 hours, alerts are triggered.
+There are two classes of alerts defined by how rapidly they notify of errors.

+**High priority alerts** respond swiftly, signalling immediate threats to the system.
+For these alerts to fire, 50% of the error budget must be consumed in the last hour and the method needs to have received at least 10 requests in that period.

+**Low priority alerts** are designed for longer durations, capturing potential issues without responding to minor fluctuations.
+For these alerts to fire, 10% of the error budget must be consumed in the last 24 hours and the method needs to have had at least 10 requests in that period.

+Simply put, if errors accumulate too quickly within the past one hour or 24 hours, alerts are triggered.

 ### Diagnosing alerts